 The type of an object can be coerced (weakened) to a supertype.
-The expression ( expr: typexpr) coerces the expression expr to type typexpr.
-The expression ( $expr: typexpr_1 :> typexpr_2$ ) coerces the expression expr from type $typexpr_1$ to type $typexpr_2$ .
-The former operator will sometimes fail to coerce an expression expr from a type $t_1$ to a type $t_2$ even if type $t_1$ is a subtype of type $t_2$ .
-In this case, the latter operator should be used.
+The expression (expr: typexpr) coerces the expression expr to type typexpr.
+The expression ($expr: typexpr_1 :> typexpr_2$) coerces the expression expr from type $typexpr_1$ to type $typexpr_2$.
+The former operator will sometimes fail to coerce an expression expr from a type t_1 to a type t_2 even if type t_1 is a subtype of type t_2 : in the current implementation it only expands two levels of type abbreviations containing objects and/or variants, keeping only recursion when it is explicit in the class type.
+In case of failure, the latter operator should be used.